Downtown Newton Storefronts

 Author: Jessie Holmes

-As the 2020 holiday shopping season approached, Seven Seed Soap Company owner Jennifer Samson began looking for a larger space to help her customers socially distance.
-As a longtime Newton resident, she immediately thought of the city’s downtown, which was undergoing a major revitalization project before the pandemic put everything on pause.
+As the 2020 holiday shopping season approached, and COVID-19 cases rose, Seven Seed Soap Company owner Jennifer Samson wanted a larger space to help her customers socially distance.
+As a longtime Newton resident, she immediately thought of the city’s downtown.
+It was undergoing a major revitalization project before the pandemic put everything on pause.
 She says what happened next felt like a sign.

 “It was an incredibly hard decision, but I had to basically lay the majority of my employees off,” says Ball.